 Many of the machines are part of San Francisco history.
-The Royal Court diorama of dancing couples in a ballroom was a feature at the 1915 Pan Pacific Exposition.
-Laffing Sal, the museum’s famously creepy larger-than life laughing automaton was originally from the Fun House at Playland by the Beach.
-Some of the most interesting machines are the ones made by prisoners at Alcatraz, including elaborate creations made of toothpicks.
+The Royal Court diorama of dancing couples in a ballroom was a feature at the 1915 Panama–Pacific International Exposition.
+Laffing Sal, the museum’s famously creepy larger-than-life laughing automaton was originally from the Fun House at Playland at the Beach.
+Some of the most interesting machines are the ones made by prisoners at Alcatraz, including elaborate creations of toothpicks.

-With about 200 of those machine on display at Pier 45, it represents a lifetime of collecting, and is one of the largest privately owned collections of mechanically operated machines in the world.
+With about 200 of the machines in the collection on display at Pier 45, the museum represents a lifetime of curiosity, and is one of the largest privately-owned collections of mechanically-operated machines in the world.

-The collection began when Zelinsky was just 11, and he’s been collecting and trading machines ever since.
-Originally the museum was part of the attractions at Playland on the Beach, and then was re-located to the nearby Cliff House when the park closed in the 1960s.
+The collection began when Zelinsky was just 11, and he’s been amassing and trading machines ever since.
+Originally the museum was part of the attractions at Playland at the Beach, and then was relocated to the nearby Cliff House when the park closed in the 1960s.
 In 2002, a remodel at the Cliff House threatened the future of the collection, and a huge public outcry helped protect and move the museum to its current location in the tourist-soaked Fisherman’s Wharf area.

 The museum is now run by Dan Zelinsky, the son of the original owner, who can be found on site most days.
-To keep them up and running amidst the crush of crowds the machines require constant maintenance, and some have underdone major restorations.
-Locals miss the atmospheric old location, but the roomier pier location is not without its own charms.
+To keep them up and running amidst the crush of crowds, the machines require constant maintenance, and some have undergone major restorations.
+Locals miss the old atmospheric location, but the roomier pier site is not without its own charms.